nesdoug/M8TE/Readme.txt

 1.2 - fixed "save in range" off by 1 error
     - fixed rt click on tile editor bug
     - changed the default palette
+1.3 - fixed a bug in the import palette where
+      sometimes it wouldn't sort by brightness
+    - import palette options allow less than
+      256 colors to get from an image

 This app is for generating, editing, and arranging